Transformative Water Leadership Academy

 The TWLA Experience

-- Two in-person sessions, each lasting two days
+- Two in-person sessions, each lasting three days

 - Six virtual sessions (three hours each), scattered throughout the term